ThePhD/ThePhD.github.io/_drafts/cuneicode-and-the-future-of-text-in-c.markdown

 Post-locale, "`const char*` is always UTF-8", "UTF-8 is the only encoding you'll need" world, eh? 🙄

-Windows fairs no better, pulling out the generic default locale associated with my typical location since the computer's install.
+Windows fares no better, pulling out the generic default locale associated with my typical location since the computer's install.
 This means that if I decide today is a good day to transcode between UTF-16 and UTF-8 the "standard" way, everything that is not either ASCII or Latin-1 will simply be mangled, errored on, or destroyed.
 I have long since had to teach not only myself, but others how to escape the non-UTF-8 hell on Windows machines.
 For example, someone sent me a screenshot of a bit of code whose comments looked very much like it was mojibake'd over Telegram:

 ![](/assets/img/2022/11/telegram-bad-data.png)